UBS to plead for capital leniency

 “This reflects the strength of our equities franchise where we are benefiting from market share gains,” said Ermotti.
 “It also highlights the value of our leading FX business where our expertise helps our institutional clients and Swiss corporate clients navigate market volatility."

-UBS acknowledged that it had had to compensate 200 wealth management clients regarding the sale of complex FX products around Trump's 'liberation day' but said the cost of this was “not material”.
-Todd Tuckner, chief financial officer, said the financial impact was “substantially captured” in the second-quarter results.
+UBS said it had compensated 200 wealth management clients regarding the sale of complex FX products around Trump's "liberation day", but said the cost of this was “not material” and chief financial officer Todd Tuckner said the financial impact was “substantially captured” in the Q2 results.

 On the primary side, revenues across global banking fell 30% to US$681m.
 Capital markets revenues fell 34% to US$488m as the bank took a US$48m net credit loss relating to a leveraged capital market position.

-More broadly, the group said it had a weaker period than peers as its business was less focused on coprorates, where much of the activity had been, rather than sponsors, where it was more strongly positioned.
+UBS said advisory and capital markets had a weaker quarter than peers as it was less focused on corporates, where much of the activity had been, rather than sponsors, where it was more strongly positioned.

 One bright spark was equity capital markets, where revenues rose 45%, albeit from a low base as IPO activity started to recover.